 That doesn’t mean a CPA can’t be qualified to give financial strategy; it means the capacity of a CPA role includes analyzing tax strategy and keeping basic financial records over providing long-term strategy, financial relationships, and operational strategy.

 Think of it this way: A CPA is like an auto lube service.
-They’re experts at taking care of your 3,000-mile oil change every three months, which is an important part of maintaining your vehicle.
+They’re experts at taking care of your 7,500-mile oil change every six months, which is an important part of maintaining your vehicle.
 But even if they have great knowledge about cars, in their current role they aren’t hired in a capacity to focus their attention on more than the maintenance and general care strategy.

 Hiring a CFO means you’re intentionally hiring a specialty mechanic + racing coach who will fine-tune and adjust your vehicle, make recommendations for the best products (where to purchase them and for what price), how to make adjustments to your driving habits to get the most performance out of your vehicle.

-Is my company ready for a CFO?
+Is My Company Ready for a CFO?

 “Our company is too small for a CFO—we couldn’t keep him or her busy full time, and it’s just not in our budget right now.”
 In the case of most small or growing businesses this is probably true!
-But that doesn’t mean your organization wouldn’t highly benefit from a CFO.
+But that doesn’t mean your organization wouldn’t highly benefit from a part-time, outsourced CFO.

 A fractional CFO, otherwise known as an outsourced CFO, is the perfect tool for growing organizations.
 In this model, you achieve the expertise of a highly-reputed CFO, but only hire him or her for the time your company requires.